Dr. Marvin W. Berkowitz, Ph.D.

 International Human Rights Attorney and Author

-Prodan is an International Human Rights attorney and author.
+Prodan is an International Human Rights attorney, speaker, and author.
 Denouncing one of the most powerful and brutal communist dictators of the time, Virginia dared to defend Human Rights cases in communist Romania while fearlessly declaring freedom.
 For this, she was kidnapped, beaten, tortured, placed under house arrest, and came within seconds of being executed under the orders of Ceausescu himself.
 Prodan will share her extraordinary story of courage, faith, compassion for human rights, and determination to fight for freedom in the face of intimidation and even death, on behalf of others.

 Dr. Erroll G. Southers